nordeim/Account-Bookkeeping/project_codebase_files_set-4.md

         if existing_draft:
             self.logger.info(f"Found existing draft reconciliation ID {existing_draft.id} for account {bank_account_id} on {statement_date}.")
-            # Optionally update its statement_ending_balance if it changed in the UI
             if existing_draft.statement_ending_balance != statement_ending_balance:
                 existing_draft.statement_ending_balance = statement_ending_balance
-                # updated_by_user_id should be set if available, or rely on TimestampMixin
             return existing_draft
         else:
             self.logger.info(f"Creating new draft reconciliation for account {bank_account_id} on {statement_date}.")